Greater weever: Body dimensions

-In the Eastern Black Sea, the length distribution of mature fishes ranges from 10 cm up to a maximum of 25.8 cm for females and from 9.5 cm to 22.5 cm for males.
-The weight ranges from 6.96 g to 131.76 g for females and from 5.34 g to 75.84 g for males.
+In the Eastern Black Sea, the length distribution of mature fishes ranges from 10 cm up to a maximum of 25.8 cm for females and from 9.5 to 22.5 cm for males.
+The weight ranges from 6.96 to 131.76 g for females and from 5.34 to 75.84 g for males.

 While the largest female recorded in the Eastern Black Sea was 25.8 cm long, the findings in other studies suggest, that Trachinus draco has a much bigger range in size than that found in this study.
-In the Algarve Coast of Southern Portugal the largest female found by Santos et al. had a total maximum length of 39.6 cm.
+In the Algarve Coast of Southern Portugal, the largest female found by Santos et al. had a total maximum length of 39.6 cm.
 But also in the Black Sea specimens have been observed, that outrange the largest female found by Ak & Genç in 2013.
 The largest female found by Ak et al. in the Black Sea had a total maximum length of 35 cm.
 For Ak & Genç it seems to be clear that many factors contribute to the varying size of Trachinus draco like "temperature, salinity, food (quantity, quality and size), sex, time of year and stage of maturity".
+The record weight according to the International Game Fish Association is a 1.74 kg specimen, caught off La Gomera in the Canary Islands in 2005.

 Ecology and behaviour

+Depth

+The greater weever has been shown to occur in depths ranging from shallow water up to 150 m, where it inhabits mostly muddy or sandy grounds.